 For Australian Aboriginal and/or Torres Strait Islander students who need to relocate to study at RMIT in Melbourne; provides assistance for student accommodation

-If you demonstrate financial disadvantage in your scholarship application, then the full weekly cost will be subsidised by this scholarship (worth $22,308 in 2020).
+If you demonstrated financial disadvantage in your scholarship application, then the full weekly cost was subsidised by this scholarship (worth $17,420).

-If you do not demonstrate financial disadvantage in your scholarship application, then you will be required to pay $6240 per year ($120/week) (the scholarship will subsidise $16,608 of the value of the room) (2020 values).
+If you did not demonstrate financial disadvantage in your scholarship application, then you were required to pay $3120 per semester ($120/week).

-After one year, recipients will typically then receive an RMIT Indigenous Accommodation Scholarship, worth $5200 per year (for successful recipients who demonstrated financial disadvantage in their scholarship application) or $2600 (for successful recipients who did not demonstrate financial disadvantage in their scholarship application) for full-time enrolled students continuing study at RMIT.
+If recipients decide to move out after one semester of living at UniLodge Royal Melbourne they may receive an RMIT Indigenous Accommodation Scholarship, worth $5200 per year (for successful recipients who demonstrated financial disadvantage in their scholarship application) or $2600 (for successful recipients who did not demonstrate financial disadvantage in their scholarship application) for full-time enrolled students continuing study at RMIT.

 - if you are going to study at Bundoora campus, please be aware that it can take over 1.5 hours to travel by public transport from the city and is not a suitable accommodation option.
 Please instead review the UniLodge@ RMIT Bundoora Accommodation Scholarship